FAQs: Renew ANU

 There are no changes proposed for our Pacific scholarship and engagement programs.
 Asia-Pacific studies are part of the founding vision of ANU and are arguably more important today than ever.

 The University is committed to consulting with staff and the union/s in accordance with the organisational change provisions under Clauses 69 and 70 of the Enterprise Agreement.
 In doing so, the University will give genuine consideration to matters raised about the change by affected staff and staff appointed or union representatives.
-Following the consultation process, the University will issue an implementation paper to staff and the union/s.
+Following the consultation process, the University released the implementation plans.

 All feedback should be submitted to: org.change@anu.edu.au